acurteman/cryptographic/docs.md

     - "/shoplist": "Show a list of items to buy",

-    - "/startgame": "SERVER ONLY, forces the game to start",

-    - "/stopgame": "SERVER ONLY, forces the game to stop",

     - "/w": "< username> < message> Send whisper to another user"}

 ### connectedList: Dictionary

-- Dictionary of connected users, keys are user network ID's, values are usernames
+- Server variable.
+Dictionary of connected users, keys are user network ID's, values are usernames

 ### cycleActionList: Dictionary

-- Contains all the actions that can be performed by the /cycle command.
+- Client variable.
+Contains all the actions that can be performed by the /cycle command.
 Keys are actions, and values are action descriptions

 - Dictionary contents: